Production Details / Press Releases

 The performances will take place from 24–27 March 2022 during the regular opening hours of the museum.

-Dark Red – Neue Nationalgalerie Cycle 1 dance: Soa Ratsifandrihana and Anne Teresa De Keersmaeker
+Dark Red – Neue Nationalgalerie (Cycle 1) is choreographed and danced by Soa Ratsifandrihana and Anne Teresa De Keersmaeker.

-Dark Red – Neue Nationalgalerie Cycle 2 dance: Cassiel Gaube and Anne Teresa De Keersmaeker
+Dark Red – Neue Nationalgalerie (Cycle 2) is choreographed and danced by Cassiel Gaube and Anne Teresa De Keersmaeker.

-Dark Red – Neue Nationalgalerie Cycle 3 dance: Soa Ratsifandrihana, Cassiel Gaube and Anne Teresa De Keersmaeker
+Dark Red – Neue Nationalgalerie (Cycle 3 / Mixed Cycle) is choreographed and danced by Soa Ratsifandrihana, Cassiel Gaube and Anne Teresa De Keersmaeker.

 Anne Teresa De Keersmaeker (born 1960) created her first choreographic work in 1980, after studying dance at the Mudra School in Brussels and at Tisch School of the Arts in New York.
 She founded the dance company Rosas in 1983, with which she has created a wide-ranging body of work that engages with the musical styles of several historical periods.
 De Keersmaeker’s choreographic practice draws on formal principles from geometry and social structures, offering a unique perspective on the movement of the body through space and time.